-After receiving the MAF information from the UVA MEDCOM dispatcher, the Alert Officer (AO) calls the Complainant to get confirmation and enough information to plan an appropriate response.
+After receiving initial information from the DES watch officer, the Alert Officer (AO) calls the Complainant to get confirmation and enough information to plan an appropriate response.
 He enters the information on an ASRC Mission Data Form (MDF).

 From this point, the procedure is dictated by the situation, but several things must be attended to: